What is Liver & Gallbladder Support?

 Why can’t I take Liver & Gallbladder Support if I have Addison’s, an electrolyte imbalance, or am taking steroids or diuretic medications?

-Ingredients (including milk thistle and artichoke) in the Liver & Gallbladder Support may upregulate liver pathways that eliminate medications (specifically, the P450 enzyme).
+Some ingredients in the Liver & Gallbladder Support (including milk thistle and artichoke) may upregulate liver pathways that eliminate medications (specifically, the P450 enzyme).
 This can be an issue with steroids and diuretics, which can result in electrolyte imbalances due to excess excretion, or keeping the drug in the body too long.